wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 <tbody>
 <tr>
 <td markdown="span">Rate-based sampling</td>
 <td markdown="span">Sends N percent of the generated traces to Wavefront.
-Sometimes called "probabilistic sampling".
+Sometimes called probabilistic sampling.
 For example, a sampling rate of 10% causes 1 out of 10 traces to be sent and ingested.</td>
 </tr>
 <tr>
 <td markdown="span">Duration-based sampling</td>